Fraunhofer-AISEC/codyze-evaluator/documentation/docs/tagging-dsl.md

 The tagging itself is conducted inside a Pass iterating through the EOG and computing a fixed-point (intraprocedurally).

 While the user can access the lattice and state used during the fixed-point iteration, we strongly discourage using it unless the user really knows what he/she is doing.

+!!! note

+    The ordering of the tagging is important.
+    If you want to build upon existing tags of a node, you should make sure that this also happens in the correct order within the file.

+    TODO @oxisto: Is this correct?
+Are multiple files supported and how is the order determined there?